sandeepgangaram/next-sql/README.md

 -   Download Query Data as CSV or Excel Worksheet file.
 -   View Data Table in Fullscreen mode.
 -   Handle large datasets
+-   Dashboard to see overall activity

+### To Be Added

+-   Share Data over email/chat
+-   Auth
+-   Collaborate with others
+-   Clean/Modify on Data on UI before Download/Share
+-   ...

 ## Getting Started